 HTML handles everything from placing images, to the text you see here, to where to load styles and scripts from.

-- Not much other than a computer and internet connection!
+- A computer and internet connection.

-Writing your very first HTML file is easier than you think, so let's get started!
+Writing your very first HTML file is easier than you think, so let's get started.

 Selecting a Text Editor

 While you can write and edit HTML with any text editor, we highly suggest using the Atom text editor.
-(Fun fact: this editor is actually written using HTML!)
+(Fun fact: the editor is actually written using HTML!)
 It supports pretty much every operating system and you'll love how simple and pretty it looks.
 Of course, feel free to use whatever text editor you are already comfortable with.

 Create a brand new file in your editor, and type this in:

-Save it as index.html, and make sure you save it with the ".html" extension instead of ".txt".
+.txt.
 Navigate to where you saved the file and open it with your browser of choice.